msindwan/msindwan.github.io/README.md

 * Firefox
 * I.E 10+

-The website is viewed optimally with Chrome, Firefox, or Safari
+This website is viewed optimally with Chrome, Firefox, and Safari.

 # Legal

-The website makes use of the following libraries and frameworks:
+This website makes use of the following libraries and frameworks:

 * Bootstrap
     * License: MIT (https://github.com/twbs/bootstrap/blob/master/LICENSE)